erik/lastcast/README.rst

 This will prompt you to create a last.fm API application and then ask for your login information, which will only be stored locally on your computer.

+You may get an error on step 2 about ``cc`` missing.
+If this is the case, install xcode by running ``xcode-select --install`` and retry step 2.

 Now everything should be set up.
 When you want to start scrobbling, simply run ``lastcast`` in the terminal.